kevinStekelenburg/conversation-change-covid19/README.md

 _Point interested users to any related literature and/or documentation._

+__References__
+Jonathan Grix, Paul Michael Brannagan, Holly Grimes, Ross Neville.
+(2020).
+The impact of Covid-19 on sport. __International Journal of Sport Policy and Politics__, 1-12.

 ## About

 _Explain who has contributed to the repository.
 You can say it has been part of a class you've taken at Tilburg University._